Andre-lab/evodock/README.md

 The script `scripts/symmetric_relax.py` can be used to relax symmetrical structures from the EvoDOCK output.
 The script is well documented: use `python ./scripts/symmetric_relax.py -h` to see more.
 It is advisable to use this script when predictions are based on AlphaFold models, compared to the vanilla Rosettas relax protocol, as it guards against the structures blowing up if the AlphaFold structures have bad energies.

-When modelling symmetrical structures in EvoDOCK, it outputs 3 types of outputs:
+When modelling symmetrical structures in EvoDOCK, it outputs 4 types of outputs:
 1. Input file (suffix: _INPUT.pdb).
 2. A symmetry file (suffix: .symm).
 3. The full structure (suffix: _full.cif)
 4. A CSV file containing Iscore/score and Irmsd/rmsd information (if using --native_file)

-A test can be run with (should take several minutes):
+A test can be run with:

 ```console
 python ./scripts/symmetric_relax.py --file inputs/input_pdb/2CC9/2CC9_tobe_relaxed.pdb --cycles 1 --symmetry_file inputs/test_symmetry_files/2CC9_tobe_relaxed.symm --output_dir tests/outputs/symmetric_relax
 ```

-The input for --file has to be the the monomeric input file generated from EvoDOCK and the input for --symmetry_file has to be the output symmetry file from EvoDOCK.
+The input for --file has to be the the monomeric input file generated from EvoDOCK (file with '_INPUT.pdb' extension) and the input for --symmetry_file has to be the output symmetry file from EvoDOCK (file with '.symm' extenions).
 5 cycles are recommended.

 ## Example Workflows for different docking scenarios